hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/689_scc_iv.md

 Swamiji prayed for it mentally, wishing it might be released — since then he did not see it again.

-The disciple then questioned Swamiji if Shrâddha or other obsequial ceremonies appeased the departed spirits in any way.
+The disciple then questioned Swamiji if Shrāddha or other obsequial ceremonies appeased the departed spirits in any way.
 Swamiji replied, "That is not impossible."
 On the disciple's asking for the grounds of that belief Swamiji said, "I will explain the subject to you at length some day.
-There are irrefutable arguments to prove that the Shrâddha ceremony appeases the departed beings.
+There are irrefutable arguments to prove that the Shrāddha ceremony appeases the departed beings.
 Today I don't feel well.
 I shall explain it to you another day."
 But the disciple did not get another opportunity to ask that question to Swamiji.